Snoring and sleep apnoea

 Do you have high blood pressure?

-Oral appliances are considered first choice for treating snoring and an alternative to CPAP therapy for obstructive sleep apnoea.
+Oral appliances are considered the first choice for treating snoring and an alternative to CPAP therapy for obstructive sleep apnoea.

 Oral appliance holds the lower jaw (and tongue) from falling back during sleep or advance the lower jaw forward to open the airway at the back of the throat.
 Oral appliances are designed and custom-made for the individual’s comfort and taking into consideration the health of the teeth and teeth grinding habits.
 These are adjusted accordingly until snoring, sleep quality and daytime sleepiness are improved.